Quick Start#

 pipx install globus-automate-client

-For users interested in programmatic access to Globus Automate
+For users interested in programmatic access to Globus Flows, the SDK

 interface will be required.
 Simply install the globus-automate-client